Brands and countries

 Compliance and performance proof: What architects expect

 Documented results demonstrate the Airseal system’s performance across airtightness, thermal insulation, and water resistance.
 T660 and T665 tapes comply with EN 13501 1 for fire classification and EN 1027 2 for driving rain resistance.
-Bostik P605 AIRSEAL FLEXFOAM Flex Foam delivers proven results for air loss, thermal conductivity, and sound insulation, confirmed at pressures up to 1050 Pa 3.
+Bostik P605 Airseal Flex Foam delivers proven results for air loss, thermal conductivity, and sound insulation, confirmed at pressures up to 1050 Pa 3.

 Each product includes technical data sheets with test results.
 This makes the system easy to include in specifications and ensures alignment with energy targets and local regulations.
 It fits into detailing for passive buildings and other high-performance designs.